Your Top Choice for Scales!

 Portable Counting Scales can also be described as an easy way to take your digital counting scale with you around the warehouse.
 Built-in rechargeable battery packs can sometimes provide up to 200 hours of continuous use and scales not only monitors the battery life, but also recharges the battery while the scale is in operation insuring no unexpected "down time".
 Counting scales for sale from Avery Weigh-Tronix and Salter Brecknell, come with easy to read digital displays are rugged, dependable, and ideal for accurate inventory management in warehouses and work great with parts with small precision unit weights.

 When accuracy counts, you can count on us at Central Carolina Scale to provide you with a complete line of electronic scales that you can take with you around the warehouse.
 Portable, efficient and accurate, our portable scales are ideal for anywhere an exact count is required.
 If you need assistance, contact us (919) 776-7737 and we can get a price to you for whichever item you are interested in below.
+If you're looking for something with more bells & whistles, you'll need to see our programmable lineup.
 We can work with you to find the best scale for the money.
 Need something to safely pick up your product, try one of our scoops.

 The smallest item a scale can count is dependent on the minimum piece weight.
 Calculating the minimum piece weight can be done in different ways and can be quite complicated...

 But, a very simple and effective way to estimate this is to multiply the manufacturer’s recommended readability by five.
 This will give you a close estimate of the average piece weight the scale should weigh within.